Gates Foundation prods UN, honors inspiration as Goalkeepers

 In a speech accepting the Global Goalkeeper Award on Tuesday evening, von der Leyen said she shared it with “millions of ordinary Europeans who have helped us all make it through the pandemic.”

-That is despite the world’s dismal record on health equity as measured through access to tests, treatments and vaccines, as well as Gates and others' opposition to loosening intellectual property rules to allow new vaccines to be more widely manufactured.
+That is despite the world’s dismal record on health equity as measured through access to tests, treatments and vaccines.
+Numerous barriers hampered broader vaccine production -- from lack of manufacturing capacity and raw materials to opposition, from Gates and others, to loosening intellectual property rules.

 “The bottom line is that should never, ever happen again,” said Mark Suzman, the foundation's CEO, when asked if the foundation should do anything differently to ensure equitable vaccine access.
 He also emphasized the foundation's commitment to building better pandemic response plans.